Skip to main content

 FAQ

-what's the difference between well-known, registered, and ephemeral ports
+what is the difference between well-known, registered, and ephemeral port ranges

 No — only one process can bind a given TCP or UDP port on a host interface at a time.
-A second container mapping to the same host port will fail to start with an address already in use error.
-Generate a unique batch here, assign one port per container, and paste them straight into your docker-compose.yml.
+A second container mapping to the same host port will fail to start with an 'address already in use' error.
+Generate a unique batch here, assign one port per container, and paste them into your docker-compose.yml ports section.

 what does the env var output format look like and how do I use it

-The env format produces lines like PORT_NGINX=8080 or PORT_REDIS=6379, ready to paste into a .env file or a shell export block.
-This skips the manual reformat step when moving from a port list to actual config files, which matters most when wiring up five or more services at once.
+The envvar format produces lines like POSTGRESQL_PORT=5432 or REACT_DEV_PORT=3000, ready to paste into a .env file or shell export block.
+Service names are uppercased and non-alphanumeric characters are replaced with underscores.
+This skips the manual reformat step when moving from a labeled port list to actual config files.